 The ceasefire deal Hamas has agreed to will take place in three phases, with each stage lasting 42 days.
 The first phase will involve an Israeli-Palestinian prisoner swap, including Israeli civilians.
 The second phase requires Israel to completely withdraw from Gaza.

 The US spokesperson has reiterated that a ceasefire is still achievable and the US supports a separate deal that would result in an immediate ceasefire and the release of hostages.
-The spokesman has also expressed concern about Israel conducting a military offensive in Rafah, as it would significantly increase the suffering of the Palestinian people and disrupt the delivery of humanitarian assistance.
+The spokesman has also expressed concern regarding Israel conducting a military offensive in Rafah, as it would significantly increase the suffering of the Palestinian people and disrupt the delivery of humanitarian assistance.

 The implications of this ceasefire deal and the ongoing negotiations are significant for the region.
 It is a positive step towards reducing hostilities and addressing the humanitarian crisis in Gaza.
 However, it is important to closely monitor the situation and remain cautiously optimistic, as previous ceasefire agreements have been fragile and easily broken.